 An Opinion Column by Frank Finger

-Frank Finger is a five-time Pulitzer winning conservative columnist who writes for The Mega Independent.
-And he's just been nominated for another Pulitzer for the above column, so make it six, baby.
+Frank Finger is a six-time Pulitzer winning conservative columnist who writes for the Mega Independent.

 Enemies of Government Freedom